TeeworldsCN/teeworlds.cn/README.md

 ## Development Notice

 Due to the limitation of chinese bot platform.
-Bots can only send links and images from certified sites.
-If you need to send image from other sites, use imgproxy.
-If you need to send link from other sites, you can send a redirect link with `/link/?ref={target_link}`.
-Note that when opening a redirect pages in chinese apps, user will need to manually copy the link and paste it into a browser instead.
+Bots can only send links from certified sites.
+Do not send links to other sites in bot messages.